BEST 2-DAY VENICE ITINERARY

 Venice is known as a great place for love birds and honeymoons.
 Without a doubt, it is a very romantic destination and perfect for a quick get-away for couples.

-However, I think, Venice is NOT ONLY meant for love birds but if you aren’t there on your honeymoon a couple of days are totally enough to explore the city.
+However, I think, Venice is NOT ONLY meant for love birds but if you aren’t there on your honeymoon 2 days in Venice are totally enough to explore the city.